 Kevin Hart Calls Cheating ‘Too Risky’ In Resurfaced Throwback Interview — ‘It’s Not Worth It At All’

-Kevin Hart thinks cheating is wrong.
-Or at least ‘too risky.’
+Kevin Hart thinks cheating is ‘risky.’
 Or at least he did a year ago.
-In a radio interview that has resurfaced amid the married actor’s claim he is being extorted over an alleged sex tape, Kevin talks about how cheating just isn’t ‘worth it’ because of the risks!
+In a radio interview that resurfaced amid the married actor’s claim he is being extorted over a sex tape, Kevin talks about the dangers of infidelity!

 In an ironic turn of events, a clip of Kevin Hart, 38, discussing the dangers of cheating in an interview from last year has resurfaced amid the comedic actor’s claim an extortionist is after him over an alleged sex tape starring Kevin that was filmed not too long ago.
 Oh, and that sex tape does not co-star his pregnant wife Eniko Parrish, 33.
 In an interview Kevin did with The Breakfast Club in January, 2016, the Get Hard actor said that cheating is a bad idea now.
 Not for the moral reasons you’d initially think of, but because it’s just “too risky.”
 Kevin says in the video that social media makes it impossible to know if you are safe while cheating now.
 Check out the clip below.